Article Contents:

 Essential Tools

 Miter saw with an angle stop—the cornerstone of the project.
 Without it, you can't make a precise 45° cut for balusters on an inclined flight.
 Hand-cutting with a saw 'by eye' is not an option for visible joints.
-If you don't have your own miter saw—rent one.
+If you don't own a miter saw—rent one.

 Laser level—for marking horizontal lines around the perimeter and checking the verticality of each baluster.
 A bubble level will also work, but the job will take one and a half times longer.

 Drill with a set of wood drill bits (Ø8, Ø10, Ø12, Ø14 mm) and spade bits for deep mounting holes.
-The bits must be sharp—a dull bit tears fibers, it doesn't cut them.
+The bits must be sharp—a dull bit tears fibers instead of cutting them.

 Corner clamps — if you plan to glue frame structures.

-Screwdriver, rubber mallet, chisel, plane, caliper — no explanation needed.
+Screwdriver, rubber mallet, chisel, plane, calipers — no explanation needed.

 Consumables